How to Get Sand Out of Your Pool (& Why It’s There)

 The standpipe doesn’t break as often as the laterals do.
 The laterals are skinnier and usually made of a lighter material than standpipes.
 However, standpipes are still sold with other pool filtration parts, so you should be able to find one easily enough.

 After you replace the standpipe, insert it back into the tank in the same manner as indicated in the lateral replacement section.
-Make sure that the whole piece is centered as you pour in the sand, level the sand carefully, and leave space at the top of the tank.
+Make sure the whole piece is centered as you pour in the sand, level the sand carefully, and leave space at the top of the tank.

 How to Remove Sand from Your Pool